GearHost/Docs/docs/how-to-use-kudu.md

 ----------
-**Tip:** You can execute scripts, or run other commands using the Powershell interface.
-If you're unfamiliar with the command line, you can click [here](https://blogs.technet.microsoft.com/heyscriptingguy/2015/06/11/table-of-basic-powershell-commands/) to view more detailed information.
+**Tip:** You can execute scripts, or run other commands using Powershell.
+If you're unfamiliar with the command line you can click [here](https://blogs.technet.microsoft.com/heyscriptingguy/2015/06/11/table-of-basic-powershell-commands/) to view more detailed information.